-If you sell a WI Certificate, you will recognize a gain or loss equal to the difference, if any, between the amount realized and your adjusted basis in the WI Certificate.
+If you sell a WI Certificate prior to the Subsequent Transfer Date, you will recognize a gain or loss equal to the difference, if any, between the amount realized and your adjusted basis in the WI Certificate.
 The gain or loss will be a short-term capital gain or loss if you held the WI Certificate as a capital asset.
 In general, your adjusted basis in the WI Certificate will equal the amount you paid for the WI Certificate.
-Holders of WI Certificates should consult their own tax advisors concerning the possible treatment of Fixed Coupon Amounts as a reduction in purchase price of the SPCs and the effect of such treatment on their tax basis in their WI Certificate.
+Holders of WI Certificates should consult their own tax advisors concerning the possible treatment of Fixed Coupon Amounts as a reduction in purchase price of the SPCs of the applicable SPC class and the effect of such treatment on their tax basis in their WI Certificates.